Average Real Estate Commission: 2025 Edition

 Who pays real estate commission?

 In most cases, the seller covers the full commission, which is split between the listing and buyer’s agents.
-While buyer’s agent fees remain seller-paid in most transactions, sellers do have more flexibility in negotiating these costs after the NAR settlement.

 The bottom line